The Inward Investment and International Taxation Review: Spain

 Other income from abroad might benefit from double taxation relief (credit method), which in certain cases could be more beneficial than the exemption method.

 i Thin capitalisation

 Thin capitalisation rules were replaced by rules preventing earnings stripping.

 ii Deduction of finance costs

-As a general anti-avoidance rule, interest paid to a group entity incurred to acquire shares or increase equity interests in other group members is wholly non-deductible (tainted financial expenses), unless the operation might pass a business purpose test.
+As a general anti-avoidance rule, interest paid to a group entity incurred to acquire shares (being the seller another group entity) or increase equity interests in other group members is wholly non-deductible (tainted financial expenses), unless the operation might pass a business purpose test.